signalfx/integrations/collectd-signalfx/README.md

----
-title: SignalFx Plugin
-brief: SignalFx plugin to configure write-http to send metrics from collectd.
----

-# SignalFx collectd Plugin
+# SignalFx plugin for collectd

-_This is a directory consolidate all the metadata associated with the SignalFx collectd plugin.
+_This directory consolidates all the metadata associated with the SignalFx plugin for collectd.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-signalfx/)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)